isomerpages/mccy-cpro/_resources/Frequently Asked Questions.md

   Measures for religious activities
 image: /images/CPROlogosmall.jpg
 ---
 ### Frequently Asked Questions
-Updated 5 May 2022
+Updated 1 Sep 2022

 **General Safe Management Measures**

 1) What is the capacity limit for a place of worship at any one time?

-From 26 April 2022

-The capacity limit of 75% for worship services of more than 1000 persons will be removed.
-Worship services with more than 500 persons are subject to Vaccination-Differentiated SMMs(VDS).
-For the latest information on VDS, please refer to [https://go.gov.sg/vdsmminfo](https://go.gov.sg/vdsmminfo).
+There are no capacity limits for worship services or activities.
+ROs will have to adhere to prevailing occupant load requirements under fire safety rules.
+While capacity limits have been removed, worship services with more than 500 persons are subject to Vaccination Differentiated SMMs (VDS).
+The latest information on VDS is available ]at: https://go.gov.sg/vdsmminfo](https://go.gov.sg/vdsmminfo).

 2) Can I have concurrent worship services and religious rites taking place at the same time (e.g. different language services)?